MIRVOUS/NovlReadr/README.md

-## ⚠️ Project Status: No Longer Maintained
+## ⚠️ Project Status: Trying

-This project is no longer actively maintained.
-Feel free to fork it or use it as-is, but note that no further updates, bug fixes, or support will be done.
+This project is my attempt to learn how to code with the help of Ai's. mainly for hobby, don't hope anything!

 # NovelDokusha
 Android web novel reader.
 Reader focused on simplicity, improving reading immersion.